 The gas valve senses suction from the blower, allowing gas to flow only if the gas valve is energized and combustion air is flowing.

-Upper Outlet Tank Sensor
+Tank Sensor

-This sensor monitors the upper portion water temperature (outlet) of the water heater.
+This sensor monitors system water temperature.
 The control module adjusts burner firing rate so the outlet water temperature meets the set point.